tochman/static1/README.md

-static1
+Static Website
 =======

-Testing simple webapps with cucumber and jasmine
+Exercise in testing simple webapps with cucumber and jasmine